timikalo7/hyperblazeWasTaken/README.md

 Additionally, I possess strong data analysis skills, leveraging tools like Excel, PostgreSQL, MySQL, and Python libraries (Pandas, Matplotlib, NumPy) to derive insights and drive decision-making.
 My diverse skill set and practical experience equip me to deliver comprehensive technical solutions that meet both business and individual needs.

-feel free to hit me up on instagram (timikalo7) or email timikal007@yahoo.com with any project opportunites
+feel free to hit me up on Linkedin https://www.linkedin.com/in/timi-kalejaiye-03295b270/ with any project opportunites